 Discovering medieval Iberia, with its diverse languages and cultures, during my undergraduate studies was another key point in my career.
 My work has been influenced by scholarship that challenges established narratives of national identity and history, and eurocentric views of cultural transmission, and that works across the narrow disciplinary boundaries of modern academia.
 I seek to place Iberia within broader global networks, and to emphasise how meaning (of texts, culture, ideologies) evolves as the context of reception and use change.
 Aspects of this approach were explored most recently in my 2017 book on the early modern Spanish and Italian reception of the canonical medieval work Celestina, but they have appeared also in earlier research on mudejar architecture and social cohesion and female authorship in medieval Spain and England, as well as in my teaching of topics such as convivencia and cultural translation.

-Joining the Travelling Concepts strand of Language Acts and Worldmaking allows me to bring together the different areas of my research expertise: literary reception, the multicultural spaces of medieval and early modern Iberia, and the power of language as a material force in the world.
+Joining the Travelling Concepts strand of Language Acts and Worldmaking has allowed me to bring together the different areas of my research expertise: literary reception, the multicultural spaces of medieval and early modern Iberia, and the power of language as a material force in the world.
 It also allows me to put into practice my interest in public engagement and my experience working between academia and the cultural and education sectors, gained through the Cultural Institute at King’s.

 My contribution to Travelling Concepts charts the reception of a collection of exemplary fables which originated in India, where it was known as the Panchatantra, and came to Western Europe via the famous Arabic version, Kalila wa-Dimna.
 My study, which will culminate in a monograph, looks at the vernacular translations made in Spain, Italy, and England between the XIII and XVII centuries.